bharatbalothia/wcelab-OMS-IV-integration/design/reservation-options.md

 Steve and I had some quick conversation on making and consume reservation through OMS and IV.
 We believe there are three options:

 1. Reservation in IV, remove after OMS scheduling
-2. Rough source, IV Reservation in IV, remove after OMS order creation and sourcing
+2. Rough source, IV Reservation, remove after OMS order creation and sourcing
 3. Reservation in OMS, IV reservation, remove IV Reservation after OMS order creation

 Option Breakdown

-1. Reservation Creation in IV, remove after OMS scheduling In this approach, applications make reservation directly with IV.
+1. Reservation Creation in IV, remove after OMS scheduling

+In this approach, applications make reservation directly with IV.
 Probably at DG level.
 It avoids a sourcing call to OMS to figure out the exact shipnode.
 We will need to extend the OMS scheduling event to remove the DG reservation in IV once it is sourcing and scheduled to a shipnode.

-2. Rough source, IV Reservation in IV, remove after OMS order creation and sourcing In this approach, applications make an initial sourcing estimate call to OMS or WOO or use some static rule engine + IV availability to determine a likely shipnode and make reservation against that shipnode in IV.
+2. Rough source, IV Reservation in IV, remove after OMS order creation and sourcing

+In this approach, applications make an initial sourcing estimate call to OMS or WOO or use some static rule engine + IV availability to determine a likely shipnode and make reservation against that shipnode in IV.
 We will extend the OMS order creation or scheduling logic to do an actual sourcing in OMS and cancel the IV reservation.

-3. OMS reservation, IV reservation, remove IV Reservation after OMS order creation Applications make reservation to OMS, which does the actual sourcing and make reservation in IV for the sourced shipnode.
+3. OMS reservation, IV reservation, remove IV Reservation after OMS order creation

+Applications make reservation to OMS, which does the actual sourcing and make reservation in IV for the sourced shipnode.
 When the order gets into OMS, the OOB logic will change the reserved order lines to RSRV demand type.
 We will extend the creation process to remove the IV reservation.

 Below is a table with the approaches.
 I believe option 3 will be the most straight forward to implement and it is our product direction.
 If we are looking for the ability to make reservation without OMS, we will need to venture into option 1 and 2.